-Is coconut oil really good for your face?
-Look at it either in its solid or liquid forms, and you probably would be reluctant to apply it.
+Is coconut oil perfect for your face?
+Look at it in solid or liquid forms; you probably would be reluctant to apply it.
 After all, it looks almost too oily or greasy to do more harm than benefit.

-But that’s where you’d be sorely mistaken, and you’d be missing out on a lot of the countless benefits of this all-natural and chemical-free product can offer.
+But that’s where you’d be sorely mistaken, and you’d be missing out on many of the countless benefits this all-natural and chemical-free product can offer.

 Part of the reason why coconut oil doesn’t feel greasy is because of its melting point.
 At 75ºF and below, it stays solid.
-But once it hits your skin surface, which is usually at 97 ºF, it will instant turn to liquid and absorb quickly.
+But once it hits your skin surface, usually at 97 ºF, it will instantly turn to liquid and absorb quickly.

 Using coconut oil on your face and skin can be your total package.
-It cleanses daily dirt and grime, soothes irritations, protects from harmful bacteria, removes stubborn makeup, and of course moisturizes like a nothing else.
+It cleanses daily dirt and grime, soothes irritations, protects from harmful bacteria, removes stubborn makeup, and moisturizes like nothing else.

 Why is coconut oil good for your skin?

-• Saturated fats: Coconut oil works amazingly as a moisturizer these substances smooth on contact, retain existing moisture in the skin cells and prevent further loss through the pores.
+Coconut oil works amazingly as a moisturizer.
+These substances smooth on contact, retain moisture in the skin cells and prevent further loss through the pores.

-• Vitamin E: You probably know that this antioxidant nutrient promotes skin growth, smoothness and repair, is considered one of the best anti-aging ingredients around.
+You probably know that this antioxidant nutrient promotes skin growth, smoothness, and repair and is considered one of the best anti-aging ingredients.

 1.)
 MAKEUP REMOVER

-How to use coconut oil for your face: Simply take the oil in solid or liquid form, and gently massage it into your eyelids and lashes.
-Alternatively, if you’re worried about using too much, dab it on a cotton ball and remove the makeup.
+How to use coconut oil for your face: Take the oil in solid or liquid form and gently massage it into your eyelids and lashes.
+If you’re worried about using too much, dab it on a cotton ball and remove the makeup.
 Wash with warm water.

 2.)
 FACIAL CLEANSER